RonnyPfannschmidt/bmst/docs/cli.rst

   print a listing of the metadata items

-.. option --ls <key>
+.. option:: --ls <key>

   print the metadata of the item refered by key

 .. option:: --archive <key> <target>

-  creatr an compressed archive (tarball/zip) from the items of the metadata item refered by key
+  create an compressed archive (tarball/zip) from the items of the metadata item refered by key

 .. option:: --extract <key> <target>

-  restore the items refered by the metadata of `key` as files below target
+  restore the items refered by the metadata of ``key`` as files below target